 Manassas GMU: There were 52 registrants for the pit stop.
-The event was held from 6:30am to 9:30am. (need more info)
+The event was held from 6:30am to 9:30am.

 Manassas Kelly Leadership Center: There were 21 registrants for the pit stop.
-The event was held from 6am to 9:30am. (need more info)
+The event was held from 6am to 9:30am.

 Manassas VRE: There were 45 registrants for the pit stop.
-The event was held from 6am to 9am. (need more info)
+The event was held from 6am to 9am.

 Mclean: The First Annual McLean Bike to Work Day Pit Stop was held at Greenberry's Coffee Shop in McLean from 6:30 - 9:00 am.
 In spite of the rain, it was still a huge success!
-We had almost 50 people register for the Pit Stop, nearly doubling our goal of 25 registrants.
-We had over 20 people attend the event and several cyclists braved the weather and still rode thru the Pit Stop.
+We had almost 50 people register for the pit stop, nearly doubling our goal of 25 registrants.
+We had over 20 people attend the event and several cyclists braved the weather and still rode thru the pit stop.
 In fact, Lucia Olivera was our first cyclist and she received a free, 3-month membership to Cypress Fitness courtesy of Katherine Quinn.